| Previous Page | Next Page | Index

 24 June 1811 Reported to be at Mahon.

-Lisbon 11 Jan 1812 Sailed with a convoy for England.
+11 Jan 1812 departed Lisbon with a convoy for England.

 16 May 1813 ship's boats of the Euryalus, and Berwick captured the French xebec Fortune, and either captured or destroyed 22 vessels belonging to a convoy waiting in Cavalarie road.

-Leith 19 Jul 1813 Arrived from the Nore and came up the Firth to Inchkeith on Saturday afternoon, and then ordered to the southward again by flag-ship in Leith Roads.
+19 Jul 1813 arrived Leith from the Nore and came up the Firth to Inchkeith on Saturday afternoon, and then ordered to the southward again by flag-ship in Leith Roads.

-Santa Cruz 19 Jun 1814 Arrived from Gibraltar with a convoy of transports with the 21st, 29th, and 62d regiments, and a company of artillery and sailed on the 22 Jun for Bermuda.
+19 Jun 1814 arrived Santa Cruz from Gibraltar with a convoy of transports with the 21st, 29th, and 62d regiments, and a company of artillery and departed on the 22 Jun for Bermuda.

-2 Aug 1814 Tonnant and Euryalus sailed from Bermuda for Chesapeake bay, where they arrived 14 Aug.
+2 Aug 1814 Tonnant and Euryalus departed from Bermuda for Chesapeake bay, where they arrived 14 Aug.

 17 Aug 1814 Seahorse detached up the Potomac, to bombard Fort Washington. and with the Euryalus, Devastation, Ætna, Meteor, Erebus and Anne began ascending the river Potomac leading to the capital of the United States.